3 min to read

 Why Y-Cap is an important design factor?

-Capacitance limit vs Voltage.
-The blue line corresponds to the 0.2 Joules limit imposed by several standards.
-The range of applicability of the Fq based limit starts at 240 V (Source: Sendyne) |
+Capacitance limit vs. Voltage.
+The blue line shows the 0.2 Joules limit set by several standards (Source: Sendyne) |

-Capacitors in parallel means overall capacitance value will increase |
+Capacitors in parallel increase the overall capacitance |

 Traction Voltage System

-- Length and routing of the cables
+- Cable length and routing

-- Choice of connectors and its HVIL compatibility
+- Connector choice and HVIL compatibility

-- Size of Ground cables and their length
+- Ground cable size and length

-This how a typical traction voltage topology would look like |
+A typical traction voltage topology |

 Low Voltage System